useraoli/Motion/DOCUMENTATION.md

 ### .setCurveAccuracy()

-- Changes the default accuracy for the curve generation
+- Changes the default accuracy for the curve generation.

 ```lua
 Motion.setCurveAccuracy(accuracy: number) : ()